Liupeter01/FullStackChattingDemo/README.md

 /get_verification(POST method): User sends get CPATCHA request to server. server using GRPC protocol to communicate with NodeJS server and generate and store uuid in Redis DB.

 /post_registration(POST method): User post registration request to server. server store info into DB.

+/check_accountexists(POST method): user post there account name and email request to server, server has to return the existance of the account

+reset_password(POST method): after the procedure of check_accountexists, the user has to input new password and passing the password correctness checking. the request will be send to the server and store into DB.

 ![](./assets/server.png)